antyser/wineapp-v3/backend/README.md

    ```
    ./run_with_supabase.sh
    ```

+   **Note for OrbStack users**: The script will automatically detect and start OrbStack if needed.

 2. **Manual approach**:

    a.
-First, start the local Supabase server:
+First, ensure Docker/OrbStack is running, then start the local Supabase server:
    ```
    cd .. && supabase start
    ```